Scenario 2

 avg_rating, review_count, low_rating_count (1-2 stars)

-The prompts below use placeholders.
-Substitute the values for the path you picked - the reference card sits underneath.
+The prompts use placeholders.
+Substitute values for the path you picked.
+The placeholder table is below.

 1. Locate the target model